 The kids were great sports and did try all of the 5 different items that were ordered.
 Laura even let them choose an item each.
 Overall it was a wonderful afternoon spent learning about new cultures through food and meeting a lovely person who showed us a brand new neighborhood that we plan on visiting again.
 The Eat Your World packet also has suggestions on some fun things to do nearby after the family food tour and more kid-friendly eating ideas in New York City.
 Check out their downloadable one-day eating itinerary for families and other self-guided downloadable food guides.

-Final Thoughts on our Jackson Heights Family Food Tour
+Final Thoughts on our Walking Food Tour in Jackson Heights

 I would highly recommend this tour for families who live within a couple of hours from NYC or anyone visiting New York City for a longer period of time.
 It makes for a great day trip and it is a fun activity that parents and kids can do together.
 I loved that this tour was geared towards kids.
 In fact, Laura geared most of her conversations towards my kids and we interjected from time to time.
 My 9 and 11-year-olds were the perfect age for this family food tour.
 I would say that any older than 13 is too old.